itsnamgyu/its-algo/README.md

 ### Divide and Conquer
 - [ ] Code Mergesort
 - [ ] Code Quicksort
+- [ ] Sovle DaC questions from BOJ

 ### Dynamic Programming
 - [ ] Skim Chapter 3 of 'Fundamentals of Algorithms'